 - In-Person: Visit your local Social Security office to apply for Medicare in person.
 Click here to find a location near you.

-What Do I Need to Have With Me?
+What Documents I Need to Apply for Medicare?

 Regardless of whether you apply online, on the phone, or in person, you’ll need to provide certain documents.
 This generally includes the following: